 - 5.8.1.
 At the request of the Association, two (2) Wednesdays per month shall be reserved for association meetings.
 Exceptions may be made when mutually agreed.
 The Association shall notify the Human Resource Services Division of the selected dates prior to the first day of school each year. - 5.8.2.
 On one (1) day per month, upon mutual agreement between the principal and association representative, an association site meeting may be held.
 Meetings shall not conflict with instructional or supervisory duties. - 5.8.3.
-Districtwide programs which elect association representatives such as speech pathologists, counselors, nurses, or psychologists shall be entitled to conduct association meetings of reasonable duration immediately prior to or upon the conclusion of job-alike meetings called by the District.
+Districtwide programs which elect association representatives such as Speech-Language Pathologists, Counselors, School Nurses, or School Psychologists shall be entitled to conduct association meetings of reasonable duration immediately prior to or upon the conclusion of job-alike meetings called by the District.